itzg/docker-minecraft-server/docs/data-directory.md

 When attached in this way you can stop the server, edit the configuration under your attached directory and start the server again to pick up the new configuration.

+!!! important "Rootless, Podman, SELinux, AppArmor usage"
+    When running rootless containers, such as with Podman, or using SELinux / AppArmor on your system, append ":Z" to the volume mapping.
+For example:

+    ```
+    /home/user/minecraft-data:/data:Z
+    ```

+    There might be a safer/better way to accommodate these systems.
+Please post an issue or PR if you have more information.

 With Docker Compose, setting up a host attached directory is even easier since relative paths can be configured.
 For example, with the following `docker-compose.yml` Docker will automatically create/attach the relative directory `minecraft-data` to the container.

 ``` yaml title="docker-compose.yml"